-Concepts Definitions HUMANITY Unique human being, functioning as an integrated whole, reflecting bio-psycho-socio-cultural dimensions.
-ENVIRONMENT The sum total of all internal and external dimensions that influence human beings.
-HEALTH A dynamic state of bio-psycho-socio-cultural well-being.
-VALUDIC To hold in high esteem the inherent worth and dignity of all individuals.
-VALUING A science and an art which focuses on the diagnosis and treatment of human responses.
-NURSING 1 SUB-Concepts Definitions KNOWLEDGE Nursing knowledge is based on the liberal arts and science and incorporates humanity/environment health/valuing.
-RESPONSIBILITY/ ACCOUNTABILITY Professional nurses accept responsibility and are therefore held accountable to maintain Standards of Practice and adhere to the Profession's Code of Ethics.
-LEADERGIUR/ Working collaboratively with individuals and groups to accomplish professional goals.
-LEADERSHIP/ MANAGEMENT A process of inquiry that provides evidence contributing to nursing's expanding body of knowledge.
-RESEARCH Provides humanistic health care to promote health and manage illness for individuals, families, and communities in accordance with standards of pursing practice.
-PROFESSIONAL ROLE with standards of nursing practice.
+and Sub-Concepts of the Humanistic Nursing Framework

+Concepts Definitions

+HUMANITY Unique human being, functioning as an integrated whole, reflecting bio-psycho-socio-cultural dimensions.

+ore perferne course consumer minimizations.

+The sum total of all internal and external dimensions that influence

+ENVIRONMENT human beings.

+A dynamic state of bio-psycho-socio-cultural well-being.

+HEALTH

+To hold in high esteem the inherent worth and dignity of all

+individuals.

+VALUING

+A science and an art which focuses on the diagnosis and treatment

+NUMBERIE of human responses.

+NURSING D C '.'

+SUB-Concepts Definitions

+KNOWLEDGE Nursing knowledge is based on the liberal arts and science and incorporates humanity/environment health/valuing.

+Due forceional manage account managementibility and one themsfore hald

+RESPONSIBILITY/ Professional nurses accept responsibility and are therefore held accountable to maintain Standards of Practice and adhere to the

+ACCOUNTABILITY Profession's Code of Ethics.

+ACCOUNTABILITY Trotession's Code of Edites.

+Working collaboratively with individuals and groups to accomplish

+professional goals.

+LEADERSHIP/

+MANAGEMENT A process of inquiry that provides evidence contributing to nursing's

+expanding body of knowledge.

+RESEARCH Dravidas humanistis haalth sava ta promata haalth and managa

+RESEARCH Provides humanistic health care to promote health and manage illness for individuals, families, and communities in accordance

+with standards of nursing practice.

+PROFESSIONAL ROLE with standards of hursing practice.

+I KOLL KOLL

-MOLLOY UNIVERSITY THE BARBARA H. HAGAN SCHOOL OF NURSING AND HEALTH SCIENCES CHARACTERISTICS OF THE GRADUATE UPDATED JUNE 2007
+CHARACTERISTICS OF THE GRADUATE UPDATED JUNE 2007